California Real-Estate Heiress Tiffany Li Off the Hook in Murder Case

 “As soon as Keith went missing, fingers pointed at Tiffany,” defense lawyer May Mar said in his opening statement, insisting the couple had already settled their custody battle.
 “They had a custody issue.
 It’s clear [that] their relationship was not so contentious that she ever would have wanted him harmed or killed.”

-The verdict came after 12 days of deliberations, culminating an almost two-month trial in a case that drew national interest after Li posted a staggering $66 million bail in 2017.
+The verdict came after 12 days of deliberations, nearly bring to a close an almost two-month trial in a case that drew national interest after Li posted a staggering $66 million bail in 2017.
 The trial was delayed several times on account of Li’s cancer diagnosis and after Adella, who was set to be the prosecution’s star witness, was arrested in September on unrelated charges.

 As the verdict was read to a packed courtroom, Green’s mother began sobbing, while Li bowed her head and quietly wept in her chair, according to ABC7.